 Getting Started with ASP.NET MVC 5

-This tutorial will teach you the basics of building an ASP.NET MVC 5 Web application using Visual Studio 2013.
-A VB version of this tutorial can be found at Mikesdotnetting.
-A Visual Web Developer project with C# source code is available to accompany this topic.
-Download the C# version.
+This tutorial will teach you the basics of building an ASP.NET MVC 5 web app using Visual Studio 2013.

 Visual Studio is an IDE, or integrated development environment.
 Just like you use Microsoft Word to write documents, you'll use an IDE to create applications.
 In Visual Studio there's a toolbar along the top showing various options available to you.
 There's also a menu that provides another way to perform tasks in the IDE.
 (For example, instead of selecting New Project from the Start page, you can use the menu and select File > New Project.)